 The redemption price of the put option was based on a multiple of the EBITDA of Celtel.
 The multiple is based on a change of control transaction multiple of Millicom.
-Management estimated the change of control transaction multiple of Millicom from a trading multiple of Millicom adding a control premium (based upon comparable transactions from the industry).
+Management estimated the change of control transaction multiple of Millicom adding a control premium (based upon comparable transactions from the industry).